luni/audiothek-downloader/README.md

 1. Only episodes that expose a `downloadUrl` (or fallback `url`) can be saved—DRM-protected content may not download.
 2. Large feeds are paginated in batches of 24 items; the downloader loops until `hasNextPage` is `false`.
-3. Respect ARD Audiothek’s terms of service and only download content you are allowed to store locally.
+3. Respect ARD Audiothek's terms of service and only download content you are allowed to store locally.
 4. The `--update-folders` functionality replaces the previous `scrape.sh` script for updating existing downloads.
+5. The project has been refactored into a proper Python package with a clean separation between library code and CLI interface.